VkumarStack/CS_118_Notes/Chapter 2.md

 	- ![Cookies](./Images/Cookies.png)
 - Cookies can be used to track users, as a server can determine which web pages a user visits based on the requests associated with their cookie identifier
 	- If a user registers to the website, then their personal information (name, email, etc.) can be used to even further identify the user in relation to their cookie identifier
+	- **Third-party cookies** can also be used to track user behavior across multiple websites without the user ever choosing to visit the tracker site
+		- A website of which a user visited and acquired a **first-party cookie** from may refer a third-party company (typically ad companies), and this first-party company will give a cookie to the user on the third-party company's behalf
+		- This third-party cookie can then track the user on other websites where they are also referred on (so websites where the company may run ads on)
+		- With this information, the third-party cookie company provides the data to the first-party provider, which they can use to provide targeted advertisement information based on the user's web browsing habits
 	- For this reason, cookies are controversial since there are concerns regarding selling the data associated with the users and their online activity
+		- Some browsers have disabled third-party cookies
+		- In the European Union, cookies that can identify an individual are considered personal data and are therefore subject to GDPR personal data regulations
 ### Web Caching
 - A **Web cache** or **proxy server** is a network entity that satisfies an HTTP request on behalf of an origin Web server
 	- The Web cache keeps a disk storage of recently requested objects